 For detailed instructions and additional information, refer to the comprehensive guide at https://recademics.com/blog/hunting/how-to-get-a-hunting-license-in-Alabama/.

-Yes, nonresidents must purchase a valid Alabama hunting license and Turkey permit to hunt Turkey legally in the state.
+Yes, nonresidents must purchase a valid Alabama all-game hunting license.

 Hunter education is required for anyone born after January 1, 1960, before purchasing a hunting license in Alabama.